 Result: 52 % (12/23) in favor of REVISE.
 Single majority, but a weak indication.

 The content of the technical comments were analyzed and discussed by PPO and its stakeholders advisory group.
-ISO 26000 PPO sent its consensus recommendations to ISO TMB i July 2017.
+ISO 26000 PPO sent its consensus recommendations to ISO TMB i July 2017: to revise.

-ISO TMB decided more votes were needed and the ballot was extended with a month.
+ISO TMB decided more votes were needed and the ballot was extended with one month.
 The new results:

 Extended second ballot:

 Result: 56 % (25/45) in favor of CONFIRM.
 Single majority, but a weak indication.

 ISO TMB did the final analysis of the vote/technical comments and decided through an internal ballot, December 2, 2017, that ISO 26000 is confirmed.
 Thus, the next systematic review will probably be in 2020 and a revised version of ISO 26000 will be completed in the year 2023 the earliest.

 The result of the 2013/2014 systematic review of ISO 26000:2010 was analyzed by ISO 26000 PPO and the stakeholder advisory group, but also by others.
 All recommendations were sent to ISO Technical Management Board who decided that ISO 26000:2010 was to remain unchanged for another 3 year period.
 As a result of the systematic review 2014, the PPO identified some areas that could be considered in any future revision of ISO 26000:2010.